SUMMARY

 Source: KPMG Careers

-KPMG Application Tip: Infuse your CV with keywords from the job description; this will help your application stand out and increase your chances of getting selected.
+Good to Know: Infuse your CV with keywords from the job description.
+This helps your application stand out and increases your chances of getting selected.

-Once you’ve completed the KPMG online application form, it will be reviewed, and if you are selected, you will receive an invitation to take the KPMG online assessments.
+Once you have completed the application form, it will be reviewed.
+If selected, you will receive an invitation to the KPMG online assessments.

 Let’s find out what each of these KPMG online assessment tests is, what they entail, and what they assess.

-The KPMG situational judgment questions is the main aspect of these KPMG aptitude tests, that involves you choosing the best and worst decisions in provided scenarios as relating to the role you applied for.
+The KPMG situational judgement questions involve you choosing the best and worst decisions in scenarios relating to your applied role.

 Watch this short video to learn more about the KPMG situational judgment test.